Rotterdam University of Applied Sciences Aan

 35.000 m2

-An inspiring and sustainable education environment
+An inspiring and sustainable educational environment

 More about this project in this video: